Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Scaling Law

-{\bf Discussion. } The transition defined by the condition ${\sf C} \propto {\sf N}^6$ identifies a fundamental phase change in the learning trajectory, shifting the regime from one dominated by optimization dynamics to one dominated by statistical scaling.
+{\bf Discussion.} The transition defined by the condition ${\sf C} \propto {\sf N}^7$ identifies a fundamental phase change in the learning trajectory, shifting the regime from one dominated by optimization dynamics to one dominated by statistical scaling.
 In Stage I (Compute-Starved Stage), the system is compute-starved but capacity-rich.
 The exponential decay with respect to ${\sf C}$ suggests that the model is rapidly navigating the loss landscape to find a global minimum, and in this regime, the primary constraint is the duration of training rather than the quality of the data.
 Conversely, Stage II (Data-Limited Stage) represents the saturation of the optimization process.
-Once the threshold in Eq. (\ref{eq:cond_C}) is crossed, the model has effectively "exhausted" the easily accessible information in the dataset.
-The shift to a power-law decay of ${\sf C}^{-1/6}$ signifies that further progress requires navigating the high-dimensional geometry of the target function class.
-This bifurcation explains why empirical scaling laws often only become observable after an initial period of training: Stage I is the transient "discovery" phase, while Stage II represents the steady-state statistical refinement that defines modern large-scale modeling.
+Once the threshold in Eq.~\eqref{eq:cond_C} is crossed, the model has effectively exhausted the easily accessible information in the dataset.
+The shift to a power-law decay of ${\sf C}^{-1/7}$ signifies that further progress requires navigating the high-dimensional geometry of the target function class.
+This bifurcation explains why empirical scaling laws often only become observable after an initial period of training: Stage I is the transient discovery phase, while Stage II represents the steady-state statistical refinement that defines modern large-scale modeling.
+The exponent itself carries a bookkeeping caveat: the ${\sf N}^7$ boundary traces to the average-loss convention ${\cal L} = \frac{1}{n}\|{\sf F}-{\sf Y}\|_F^2$, which contributes a $1/{\sf N}$ factor to the convergence rate (Remark~\ref{rem:n_in_rate}); the resulting Stage-II exponent $1/7 \approx 0.143$ is in the same range as the compute-frontier exponent $\eta = 0.120$ that we recover empirically on the Pythia model family in Appendix~\ref{app_sub:wikitext_results}.

-{\bf Single-Variable Scaling Law. } Moreover, we derive how each variable (training time, dataset size, and model size) affects our result of the scaling law, which we call the single law.
+{\bf Single-Variable Scaling Law.} Moreover, we derive how each variable (training time, dataset size, and model size) affects our result of the scaling law, which we call the single law.